gibclay/COSC-4P82-symbolicregression/README.md

-# Symbolic Rice Regression
+# Symbolic Regression
-This project performs symbolic regression using Genetic Programming to classify a series of rice grains.
+This project performs symbolic regression on a set of inputs to attempt to interpolate a line of best fit between them.